mlox/mlox/mlox/mlox_readme.txt

 Plugin_V1.0.esp

 The next thing is teaching mlox about your mod.
-If you like, you can ask me to add rules for you.
-Or you can write them yourself and email them to me or post on the Bethsoft forums and I'll put them in the next release of the rule-base.
+If you like, you can ask for rules to be added for you, post on the Bethsoft forums and they'll be added into the next release of the rule-base.
 If you're adventurous and know about Subversion, you can ask for write access to the rule-base, and I'll let you make changes to the rule-base directly.
-(There will be directions on the mlox wiki on how to do this, so don't worry if it sounds too technical).
-I'll try to help as much as I can, the more mlox knows, the more useful it is, and people will have fewer load order problems.
+The more mlox knows, the more useful it is, and people will have fewer load order problems.

 ------------------------------------------------------------
 o On the Importance of the output warnings